n1LS/copingTracker/README.md

 # copingTracker

-copingTracker is a fork of picoTracker (https://www.github.com/xiphonics/picoTracker)
+copingTracker is a fork of picoTracker (https://www.github.com/xiphonics/picoTracker).
+Maybe a spoon.
+Or a spork.
+Yes, a spork.

 ## Features